NoahBurkholder/wiki-noah/optimization.md

 #### Frame Budgets

 Your budget is as follows depending on your target FPS.
+This should basically cover all your bases since nobody develops 30fps games anymore unless it's stylized or turn-based.

 * 120fps = 8.33ms
 * 90fps = 11.11ms